This article was updated in June 2022.

 With the amount of online traffic available today, marketers are more empowered than ever.
 Information abundance allows for the creation of extensive buyer personas, giving marketing groups a considerable insight into the wants and needs of their customers.

 By sending email notifications, as well as consistently adding event updates and new content to your website, you can combat this limited attention span and prevent registrants from forgetting they’ve signed up for an event.
-Furthermore, you can use your website to continue the conversation with event recap content.
+Furthermore, you can use your website to continue the conversation once your event is over.

 Being memorable doesn’t necessarily mean having high-end graphics or complex bots—though it could.
 It means having a friendly interface that offers relevant, usable content and is navigated comfortably.
 Keeping your website useful and user-friendly will help keep your prospects engaged and your customers returning.